jbamenorfe/PersonalSite/README.md

 # PersonalSite
-This is my personal Site as I learnt following tutorials from Dr. Angela Yu
+This is my personal Site I designed as I learnt following tutorials from Dr. Angela Yu